AhmedElsherbini/Code_for_Elsherbini_et_al_2023/README.md

 ```bash
 for file in *.fasta ; do cat $file | grep ">" | wc -l >> count.txt ; done
 ```
-We decided to exclude (S and O), as the first had very few sequences in relative to the smallest clade (< 10 % to GV clade) and the second represented unclassified/noisy isolates.
-Also, no sequence data for very early clades like (L and V)
+We decided to exclude (S and O), as the first had very few sequences in relative to the smallest clade (< 10 % to GV clade) and the second represented unclassified/noisy isolates and both clades did not belong to the trajectory of virus evolution.
+Also, no sequence data for very early clades like (L and V).

 Ok, now we need to normalize our data.
 Then,..